-- I know that I have a sleep schedule much different than yours, and I will try and sleep at more regular hours when I can. - I haven't always put my things away either, and I will make an effort to do this every time if you will.
+- I know that I have a sleep schedule much different than yours, and I will try and sleep at more regular hours when I can. - I haven't always put my things away either, and I will try to do this every time if you will.